tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/SDK 集成_intl_en.md

 ## Overview
-This document provides sample code for integrating with the SDK and launching TPNS.
-(SDK version: v1.0+)
+This document provides sample code for integrating with the SDK and launching TPNS (SDK version: v1.0+).

 ## SDK Composition